 London Ontario, Canada Travel Guide

 London's food scene benefits from agricultural Southwestern Ontario, providing fresh, produce in season, dairy, and meats.
-As an university city with a diverse immigrant population, its gastronomy culture incorporates international cuisines and traditional Canadian comfort food.
+As an university a metropolis with a diverse immigrant population, its gastronomy culture incorporates international cuisines and traditional Canadian comfort food.
 Many local chefs focus on sourcing elements from nearby farms.

 Recommended for fine dining, especially on weekends or for larger groups.
 Walk-ins are usually fine for relaxed dining spots but anticipate a wait during peak hours.